“Your body is precious. It is our vehicle for awakening. Treat it with care” ~Buddha

 Organic Castor Oil is the queen of lather, big, fluffy, stable bubbles is what castor brings to the table.

 Organic Canola Oil grown right here in the USA.
 I wish I could source a USA grown Castor, no such luck yet.
+If my distributor is out of Organic Canola I replace with Organic Olive Oil.

 Sometimes I will use Neem Oil for a hair and scalp bar or a bug be gone soap.